 Life scientists are critical in helping diagnose and treat disease.
 This could involve carrying out tests on various body samples and providing results to help other healthcare professions make decisions for patients, or it could be helping couples with fertility treatment.

-Work is usually in one of three areas; pathology, genetics or reproductive science and is usually based in either a hospital laboratory or a community clinic.
+Work is usually in one of three areas; pathology, genetics or reproductive science and is usually based in either a hospital laboratory, community clinic or in settings such as the NHS Blood and Transplant service and the UK Health Security Agency (formerly Public Health England).

 2. Clinical bioinformatics